-The ferocious and devastating storms that sweep across our planet are stark reminders that our climate is changing.
+The devastating storms, fires and droughts that sweep across our planet are stark reminders that our climate is changing.
 To stop these extreme weather events from becoming the norm, the world’s nations have to keep to their commitment to limit the global temperature increase to 2.0°C above pre-industrial levels.
-Climate Watch can help policymakers, researchers and other stakeholders assess our progress towards this pledge and inspire more ambitious climate action to reach our goals faster.
+World Resources Instutite, with a host of partners, created Climate Watch to help policymakers, researchers and other stakeholders assess our progress towards this pledge and inspire more ambitious climate action to reach our goals faster.

-Climate Watch is managed by the World Resources Institute and we worked with them to test their initial assumptions and define the scope of the platform.
-Through conversations with their partners and potential users, we designed a compelling prototype that we then built into a tool that makes it easier for people to analyse national climate pledges, historical greenhouse gas emissions data, and the links between climate action and the Sustainable Development Goals (SDGs).
+We worked with WRI to test their initial assumptions and define the scope of the platform.
+Through conversations with their partners and potential users, we designed a compelling prototype that we then built into a tool that makes it easier for people to analyze national climate pledges, historical greenhouse gas emissions data, and the links between climate action and the Sustainable Development Goals (SDGs).

 Each country’s Nationally Determined Contribution (NDC) has been extracted from PDF into HTML format, making them easier to search and compare, and therefore more transparent.
 People responsible for writing NDCs can see what other countries have pledged and match or raise their ambitions.
 Through this open approach, countries can learn from one another and go further together.